apache/couchdb/src/docs/src/api/server/common.rst

     :query json endkey: Stop returning databases when the specified key is reached.
     :query json end_key: Alias for ``endkey`` param
+    :query boolean inclusive_end: Specifies whether the specified end key should be included in the result.
+Default is ``true``.
     :query number limit: Limit the number of the returned databases to the specified number.
     :query number skip: Skip this number of databases before starting to return